AI-powered Inventory Optimization & Supply Planning

 We also provide reports that highlight items by class, so you can fine-tune your parameters (higher target service level for A, etc.).
 This approach helps you "prioritize resources, optimize inventory levels, and improve forecast accuracy" for each product category.

-In short, Flowlity integrates ABC/XYZ principles into optimization to treat strategic and less critical products differently, for better overall inventory control.
+In short, Flowlity integrates ABC/XYZ principles into supply chain optimization to treat strategic and less critical products differently, for better overall inventory control.

 You can simulate what would happen if you increased the safety stock level on a category A, or if a key supplier extended its delivery time.